 As a result, untangling which government entity to pursue is sometimes challenging.
-Our car accident lawyers can help you identify the correct entity (e.g., city, county, or state) and the correct agency (e.g., Department of Transportation or Public Works).
+Our car accident lawyers in Houston and other cities can help you identify the correct entity (e.g., city, county, or state) and the correct agency (e.g., Department of Transportation or Public Works).

 You Can Also Pursue Another Party

 Just because road conditions contributed to the crash doesn’t mean suing a municipality is your only option.
 For instance, another driver’s negligence may have played a role, like speeding, drunk driving, or tailgating.
 Sometimes, when it is challenging to pursue a government entity, you might have the option of going after the driver.